1.) No matter what it is, it’s probably too long.

 This is one of the best paths for detecting rhythm and flow.
 Skip this step and you might help your schedule and your ego, but you will not help your work or your reader.

 Assume intelligence and help him rise to the challenge.
 Never talk down to your reader.
-He is not a child or a dog, and you should not speak to him as such.
+She is not a child or a dog, and you should not speak to her as such.